nlnzcollservices/podcast-collector/documentation/How_to_add_a_new_podcast.md

 			f830v = str(f490v)
 ```
 The above script is taking all episode titles for podcast with the name "Advanced analytics" which is sometimes originally in the following format
-"S3 E23: The Last Dance Ep1 NO SPOILERS!".
+_"S3 E23: The Last Dance Ep1 NO SPOILERS!"_.
 The above script takes all the part after the colon for 245 field and first part for 490 and 830 (or 810 depends which one in the template) field.

 ## Possible rules for harvester and troubleshooting
 ***